jobrouter/typo3-connector/Documentation/introduction.rst

   without breaking changes.
 * Major updates (e.g. 1.0.0 => 2.0.0) includes breaking changes which can be
   refactorings, features or bug fixes.

+The changes between the different versions can be found in the :ref:`changelog <changelog>`.